-Travel to Egypt and enjoy the weather, the natural beaches, and the breathtaking ruins such as Karnak Temple, Abu Simbel temple, Queen Hatshepsut temple, Valley of the Kings, and other historical landmarks, and don't worry about the money, Egypt offers a wide variety of tours that suit your pocket, check our Egypt private tour packages and choose your favorite journey, in addition to Egypt Nile cruise packages which offers a marvelous experiences through the heart of Egypt, or custom your dream vacation.
+Travel to Egypt and enjoy the weather, the natural beaches, and the breathtaking ruins such as Karnak Temple, Abu Simbel temple, Queen Hatshepsut temple, Valley of the Kings, and other historical landmarks, and don't worry about the money, Egypt offers a wide variety of tours that suit your pocket, check our Egypt private holiday packages and choose your favorite journey, in addition to Egypt Nile cruise packages which offers a marvelous experience through the heart of Egypt, or custom your dream vacation.
 Don't miss the chance and book us now:

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.

 My fiancé and I booked a private 5 day tour of Egypt with ETP starting in Cairo followed by Aswan, Abu Simbel and Luxor.
 We just got home and continue to talk ...Read More

 This was the trip of a lifetime that I was able to have with my eldest son - an absolutely amazing experience.
 To be able to actually see the places and artifac...Read More